 UPDATE...
 Nine months of testing later.

-After nine months of being loved on by our staff and I the Glide surf is still going strong.
+After nine months of being loved on by our staff and I, the Glide Surf is still going strong.
 It has seen countless hours of use under a kite, surfboard, SUP and is still kicking strong.
 We have not needed to replace any parts and the only damage to the foil was a slight nick on the tail wing from a hard hit on a submerged boulder.
-The hardware is like new with no corrosion, still fits tight with no slop in the connection.
-I am confident that aside from serious user error, this foil will be going strong for a long time.
+The hardware is like new with no corrosion and still fits tight with no slop in the connection.
+I am confident that, aside from serious user error, this foil will be going strong for a long time.